 Tracking Asthma in Vermont

-Asthma attacks and episodes are serious problems with breathing caused by certain triggers.
+Asthma is a chronic disease in which the lungs become inflamed and airways narrow and react to triggers.
 These triggers can be found in both indoor and outdoor environments.
 The most common outdoor triggers are pollen, exercise, pollution, particulate matter, diesel fuel and pesticides.
 Indoor triggers for asthma include mold, dust, smoke, secondhand smoke and pet dander.

 Image